umd-mith/sg-data/data/intro/clean/introduction.md

-    methods: in C1 they were extracted with three hacking cuts, from the top edge to the first sewing hole, from there to the third sewing hole, and from there to the bottom edge; in C2 the outer leaves (folios 19, 20, 24-29) were severed down the second halves of the bifolia (leaving in the first halves a large stub at the bottom of the gutter and in the second halves a vertical wedge-shaped strip missing at the top) whereas the inner leaves (folios 21-22, 23) were torn out rather than cut—see the photofacsimiles of Fair-Copy Notebooks C1 and C2.
+    methods: in C1 they were extracted with three hacking cuts, from the top edge to the first sewing hole, from there to the third sewing hole, and from there to the bottom edge; in C2 the outer leaves (folios 19, 20, 24--29) were severed down the second halves of the bifolia (leaving in the first halves a large stub at the bottom of the gutter and in the second halves a vertical wedge-shaped strip missing at the top) whereas the inner leaves (folios 21--22, 23) were torn out rather than cut---see the photofacsimiles of Fair-Copy Notebooks C1 and C2.

     All of these notebooks would have made a reasonably tidy set to circulate to other publishers until Lackington accepted the novel in August/September 1817, after which time the notebooks would have been disbound and used as printer's copy.
-With the exception of pages 175-187 that PBS transcribed into Notebook C2 (pages that MWS later re-transcribed, apparently before 3 August 1817), the extant pages of the Fair Copy give evidence (ink fingerprints, compositor's initials and notations,^27^ and folds in the paper) of having been used by the compositors to set the type for the novel.
-See "*Frankenstein* Chronology" for 3 August 1817 as well as the footnotes on pages 647-777 in this edition for additional information on the disposition of these Notebooks; see "Substitute Pages" below for additional information on MWS's re-transcription of the PBS Fair Copy.
+With the exception of pages 175--187 that PBS transcribed into Notebook C2 (pages that MWS later re-transcribed, apparently before 3 August 1817), the extant pages of the Fair Copy give evidence (ink fingerprints, compositor's initials and notations,^27^ and folds in the paper) of having been used by the compositors to set the type for the novel.
+See "*Frankenstein* Chronology" for 3 August 1817 as well as the footnotes on pages 647--777 in this edition for additional information on the disposition of these Notebooks; see "Substitute Pages" below for additional information on MWS's re-transcription of the PBS Fair Copy.